BladeAddon/Blade/README.md

     - Other whitelisted items
 - Auto insert M+ keys
 - Auto complete Missions on SL Mission Table
-- Pull and ready check buttons
+- Save and restore actionbar profiles
-- Logging and lookup of all seen auras and spells by string search

 ## Options
 All features are toggleable and can be customized in its options menu.